marinasundstrom/yourbrand_new_old/docs/azure/identities-and-roles.md

 Assign yourself as an admin /owner.

 Make sure password is enabled to run migrations as part of GitHub Actions.

+Remember the passwords that you set, since it has to be added as a Secret in GitHub.

 ### Roles